magento/devdocs/src/guides/v2.4/graphql/mutations/assign-compare-list-to-customer.md

 ## Example usage

-The following example assigns the compare list with a `uid` value of `sssXyGZkTFksdPnxNoK1ut6OiV4bbchD` to the logged-in customer.
+The following example assigns the comparison list with a `uid` value of `sssXyGZkTFksdPnxNoK1ut6OiV4bbchD` to the logged-in customer.

 **Request:**